pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

                 is: example.com
 ```

 You **must** add `pass_identity_headers` to a route for identity verification to work.
-Otherwise, Pomerium won’t forward the signed JWT Assertion Header in the request.
+Otherwise, Pomerium won't forward the signed JWT Assertion Header in the request.

 ### Add a signing key